lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 * **Topologies** is a folder where virtual networks are designed to test SDN controllers.

+*Note April, 19:* Hosts can ping each other across sub-networks and can ping router local network interfaces.
+Backbone interfaces pinging is not possible yet, is it really necessary to work on it?...Controller keep trace of which host is under which router thanks to neighbor advertisement, they are also able to respond to them to allow mac address resolution.
+Ping routing is done by FLOWS installed in the different switches that also updates MAC addresses.

+Next Steps : Switch ping reply is still forwarded to controller, think about pushing a new flow for it.
+Flows takes time to be set up : about 3 or 4 packets lost : thinking about buffering solution.
+Try to make an host moves from one sub Network to another with mininet.
+Think about handling exceptions in routing procedure.

 *Note April, 17:* Now hosts can get configured autonomously, and router can handle in addition neighbor solicitation and local ping, but in every case messages go through the controller, no flow is set.